sparse-generative-ai/open-moe-llm-leaderboard/README.md

                                                 --tensor_parallel_size 4
 ```

-We current only stably support vLLM, Huggingface Transformers, MoE-Infinity and Accelerator.
-We will add more systems like SGLang and MoE-Gen. Stay tuned!
+We current only stably support SGLang, vLLM, Huggingface Transformers, MoE-Infinity and Accelerator.
+We are working on adding more systems like K-Transformers and MoE-Gen. Stay tuned!
 ## Running the Gradio Interface

 To launch the Gradio interface, execute: